Lai Kui Fang: Featured media

-In the year 2000-2001, Lai was commissioned to paint an official portrait of president Megawati Sukarnoputri of Indonesia.
+In the year 2000–2001, Lai was commissioned to paint an official portrait of president Megawati Sukarnoputri of Indonesia.
 Upon the completion of the piece, Lai was invited to meet her excellency at the Istana Merdeka.
 He presented her with a gift of a beautiful painting of sunflowers.
 Her Excellency has often been seen speaking to guest at the istana with the portrait in presence.

 In 2001, after the events of the September 11 attacks at the World Trade Center in New York, Lai immediately lifted his paint brush and spent 300 hours to depict and record this ground breaking tragedy.
 The painting stands at 4metres tall and 2metres wide, showing the aftermath of the chaotic situation right when the south tower was collapsing.
-Private collectors value this piece at USD$1.5M back in 2002.
+Private collectors value this piece at US$1.5M back in 2002.